48th District Court – Bloomfield Hills, Michigan

 District Court in Bloomfield Hills

 The 48th District Court is located at 4280 Telegraph Road, Bloomfield Hills, Michigan.
 Its jurisdiction covers most of central Oakland County, Michigan.
-This Court handles all traffic, misdemeanor, and felony offenses in the Townships of Bloomfield and West Bloomfield and the Cities of Birmingham, Bloomfield Hills, Keego Harbor, Orchard Lake Village, and Sylvan Lake.
-This Court is busy and handles thousands of cases a year.
+This court handles all traffic, misdemeanor, and felony offenses in the Townships of Bloomfield and West Bloomfield and the Cities of Birmingham, Bloomfield Hills, Keego Harbor, Orchard Lake Village, and Sylvan Lake.
+The district court is busy and handles thousands of cases a year.
 It has three judges and three magistrates.

 To Search Cases on the Court’s Docket: 48th District Court Case Lookup